FabrizioJordan/copyFromFile/README.md

 But if you want a shorter command, you can create a alias like ```cpff``` or ```cpFromFile```.

-Or you can run this command:
+Or you can run this command (to create a Symlink):

 ```
-sudo cp copyFromFile /usr/local/bin/cpff
+ln -s copyFromFile /usr/local/bin/cpff
 ```